ABC’s of Couponing: “L” is for “Lingo”

 ETS: What does ETS stand for on a coupon?
 Excludes Trial Size!

-Extra Bucks: Extra Care Bucks.
+Extra Bucks: Extra Bucks.
 This coupons print at the bottom of your CVS receipt when you purchase items that are specially marked in their weekly circulars.

 EXP: Expires or Expiration Date